United States House of Representatives: Titles

-A small number of representatives have elected to use the post nominal "MC" (for "member of Congress") after their names, a reflection of the Westminster system’s usage of "MP".
+"Member of congress" is occasionally abbreviated as either "MOC" or "MC" (similar to MP).
+However, the abbreviation "Rep." for Representative is more common, as it avoids confusion as to whether they are a member of the House or the Senate.

 Pension

 All members of Congress are automatically enrolled in the Federal Employees Retirement System, a pension system also used for federal civil servants, except the formula for calculating Congress members' pension results in a 70% higher pension than other federal employees based on the first 20 years of service.
 They become eligible to receive benefits after five years of service (two and one-half terms in the House).
 The FERS is composed of three elements: